CSynodinos/Asset-Analyser/README.md

-# Needs to be revised!!!!
+# Needs to be revised.
+Program is almost ready!!!!

 The aim of this project is to analyze stock and cryptocurrency data before COVID and during COVID using a Long Short-Term Memory Recurrent Neural Network (LSTM-RNN).
 The resulting analysis will look at how market volatility has been affected by the pandemic in both markets and how that volatility can affect price predictions.